Disney Cruise Line: Planning and Preparing for Your Disney Cruise

 - 7-night cruise – $120

-You can certainly feel the boat move, most of all the first night out of Port Canaveral.
-Although it did not make us nauseous, it was a little strange getting used to.
-It didn’t take long for us to get our “sea legs” and after that it was hardly noticeable.
+You can certainly feel the boat move, most of all on the first night out of Port Canaveral.
+Although it did not make us nauseous, it was a little strange getting used to it.
+It didn’t take long for us to get our “sea legs” and after that, it was hardly noticeable.
 Having a veranda in our room really helped with getting fresh air.

-My friend Stacie Connerty introduced me to a few fun items that you can purchase before taking your family Disney cruise!
+A friend of mine introduced me to a few fun items that you can purchase before taking your family Disney cruise!

 - door magnets – the stateroom doors are made of metal, so many people decorate their doors with magnets.
 I purchased a personalized magnet from eBay. (seen above) so fun!

-- fish extenders – for those families who connect on the DIS boards, you can purchase a personalized “fish extender” on etsy to hang on your fish hook outside of your room. each family puts little surprises for other families (who coordinate via the DIS boards perviously) in the fish extenders! such a neat and fun idea, but we didn’t take part this time around.
+- fish extenders – for those families who connect on the DIS boards, you can purchase personalized fish extenders on Etsy to hang on your fish hook outside of your room. each family puts little surprises for other families (who coordinate via the DIS boards perviously) in the fish extenders! such a neat and fun idea, but we didn’t take part this time around.

 SHARE YOUR TIPS AND QUESTIONS!